Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Codeword Quantization Performance Analysis

-The ellipsoid fitting formula in Proposition \ref{Propo2} gives the quantization boundary of the codeword {$\mathbf{W}_s$} with the minimized correlation is {$c$}.
-At a fixed position, the smaller {$c$} is, the smaller the axial length of the ellipsoid will be.
-It should be noted that due to the non-stationary characteristics of the UPA channel, the values of the coefficients {${p_\psi},{p_\varphi}$} and {${p_\rho}$} in (\ref{eq27}) are related to the specific position of the codeword sampling point and the minimum correlation {$c$}.
-Thus, the ellipsoid fitting formula has different axial lengths for different codewords.
-The correlation fitting formula in Proposition \ref{Propo2} provides strong support for the codebook design of near-field UPA.
+The correlation fitting formula in Corollary \ref{Propo2} provides the quantization boundary of the codeword {$\mathbf{w}_s$} with the minimum correlation {$c$}.
+The fitting formula has different axial lengths for different codewords due to the non-stationary feature.
+The fitting formula in Corollary \ref{Propo2} offers strong support for the codebook design of near-field UPA channel.

-Below we give an example to verify the accuracy of Proposition \ref{Propo2}.
-We plot the actual beam focusing vector whose correlation with the codeword {$\mathbf{W}_0=\mathbf{b}(0,0,0)$} satisfies {$f(0,0,0;\psi_q,\varphi_q,\rho_q)=0.95$}.
-We calculate the appropriate fitting coefficients from the simulation and plot the corresponding ellipsoid images in Fig. \ref{fig2}, which shows that the actual beam focusing vector satisfying the condition points to the fitted ellipsoid curve.
-For the codeword {$\mathbf{W}_0$} with the minimum correlation as $c$, the quantized channel vectors always is distributed in the ellipsoid interior, which can be formulated as
+With a minimum correlation of $c$, the quantized channel vectors of codeword {$\check{\mathbf{w}}\!=\!\mathbf{b}^{*}(0,0,0)$} are always distributed within the ellipsoid interior.
+This can be formulated as

-This example shows that the fitting formula of the UPA channel can more accurately describe the channel correlation of UPA.
+The above ellipsoid with $c=0.95$ is depicted in Fig. \ref{fig3a}.
+We also plot the actual UPA channel vector $\mathbf{w}(\psi_q,\varphi_q,\rho_q)$, which satisfies the condition {$f(0,0,0;\psi_q,\varphi_q,\rho_q)=0.95$}.
+It can be observed that the actual channel vectors are consistently distributed on the fitting ellipsoid.
+This example verifies the accuracy of the fitting ellipsoid formula in Corollary \ref{Propo2}.